flyingfisch/flyingfisch.github.io-src/_drafts/_posts/grocery-stores-are-broken.md

 I could write a whole blog post on the botheration that is self-checkout machine user interfaces, but this post is intended to capture the broad experience of shopping at a grocery store, not the experiences within that experience that make it even more aggravating.

 The grocery store shopping experience is broken, and the worst part about it is that _people think this is okay_.
 This is not okay!
-Here are some things I've been thinking about that could possibly improve the grocery shopping experience:
+Here are some things I've been thinking about that could improve the grocery shopping experience:

 1. Grocery stores should have ceiling-to-floor windows wherever possible.
 These windows _should not_ be covered with any advertisements whatsoever.
 2. Shelves should be 5 feet or shorter.
 There is no point in having large windows if you can't see them from most parts of the store.